 Take an adult class – A lot of places have classes for adults that you can sign up for.
-Some art studios offer painting classes, pottery classes, etc. Get your most artistic friend and take the class together.
+Some art studios offer painting classes, craft classes, pottery classes, etc. Get your most artistic friend and take the class together.

 Dinner – If you live near a metropolitan area like I do (Minneapolis or St. Paul) access to higher rated restaurants is more readily available.
 Get a little dolled up and go downtown for a fancy dinner out with the girls.
 Order fun drinks, get something off of the menu you normally wouldn’t order.
 Experience all of this with a friend.